n8n-io/n8n-docs/docs/workflows/tags.md

 1. On the **Workflows** page, select **Filters**.
 2. Select **Tags**.
-3.Select the tag or tags you want to filter by. n8n lists the workflows with that tag.
+3. Select the tag or tags you want to filter by. n8n lists the workflows with that tag.

 ## Manage tags